-Since 2008, the Office of Research, Development and Technology has led the effort to develop and implement international research collaboration platforms for the Federal Highway Administration (FHWA).
-As of June 2017, there are four European-based platforms leveraging knowledge through complementary research, pooling of international funds to address global transport challenges, and conducting demonstrations in the United States and Europe.
+The Office of Research, Development and Technology engages in international research collaboration leveraging knowledge through complementary research, pooling of international funds to address global transport challenges, and conducting demonstrations in the United States and Europe.

 Forum of European National Highway Research Laboratories (FEHRL)

-The second platform, Infravation (Infrastructure + Innovation), is a multinational pooled-fund program where participants from 11 countries, including FHWA and the European Commission (EC), came together and created a unique opportunity for international research teams to submit joint proposals.
-There were 103 proposals submitted and only 9 projects funded; 7 have U.S. team members and 2 of the these are led by U.S. entities.
-Beginning in May 2017, there will be demonstrations in Florida, Georgia, and Arizona.
-The review and feedback on this platform indicate that it has been highly successful.
+Infravation (a portmanteau of Infrastructure and Innovation), was a multinational pooled-fund program where participants from 11 countries, including FHWA and the European Commission (EC), came together and created a unique opportunity for international research teams to submit joint proposals.
+There were 103 proposals submitted and only 9 projects funded; 7 had U.S. team members and 2 of the these were led by U.S. entities.

 International Transportation Pooled Fund Program

-The fourth platform is the Transportation Pooled Fund Program (TPF), an online, on-demand platform that has been administered by FHWA for more than 20 years.
-This platform for highway research collaboration allows any country with a treaty in good standing with the United States to participate, and is now inviting international partners to address common research, development and deployment needs.
+The Transportation Pooled Fund Program (TPF) is an online, on-demand platform administered by FHWA.
+This platform for highway research collaboration allows any country with a treaty in good standing with the United States to participate.
+For example, the Aurora Transportation Pooled Fund project is an international program collaborative in the field of road and weather information systems (RWIS) included funding from Sweden and Canada.